MyStrangeMind

 And it is precisely here, around 2045, that the technological Singularity enters the frame.
 Not as a distant abstraction, but as an event that has been accelerating toward this moment for two decades, arriving faster than anyone in 2026 expected, and detonating every timeline we've discussed so far.

-Part III: The Singularity at War.
-When Machines Begin Designing Machines (2045–2070)
+Part III: The Singularity at War — When Machines Begin Designing Machines (2045–2070)#

-Already Inside the Event
+Already Inside the Event#

-The Singularity visualized: a brilliant point of golden light with exponential curves radiating outward into darknessView in Gallery The event horizon: the point beyond which the future becomes opaque to anyone standing on this side.
+The Singularity visualized: a brilliant point of golden light with exponential curves radiating outward into darknessView in GalleryThe Singularity visualized: a brilliant point of golden light with exponential curves radiating outward into darkness The event horizon: the point beyond which the future becomes opaque to anyone standing on this side.

 The word "singularity" implies a single moment.
 The reality is messier.
 By the time the intelligence explosion becomes unmistakable in the mid-2040s, it will have been building for years in ways that were visible only in retrospect.